DudeHere1/movieclub/README.md

 # Issues

 Unfortunately I seem to have misplaced the latest version of this project.
 I was new to Git at the time and I thought the new version was here when I deleted other local versions.
-However you can see some screenshots of what it looks like when working here: [https://mvescovo.github.io](https://mvescovo.github.io) (for the time being).

 # Licence